Phase 1 trial of India’s COVID-19 vaccine, Covaxin starts on 375 people

 The Drug Controller General of India had granted permission to initiate Phase I and II human clinical trials after the company submitted results generated from pre-clinical studies, demonstrating safety and immune response.

-During the trial researchers would examine the vaccine's efficacy with a single dose as well a double dose on the 1st and 14th day.
+During the trial, researchers would examine the vaccine's efficacy with a single dose as well a double dose on the 1st and 14th day.